vpavlenko/study-music/parts/pseudoscience.md

 Fourier tranform
 ---

-Same for above.
+Same as a previous paragraph.
 A search for better models is great, but we need to question whether we got something from them so far.

 - [Matt Chiu.
 Putting the Math in Math Rock](https://arts.unco.edu/music/rocky-mountain-society-music-theory/2020_conference_chiu.pdf)
 - [Cédric Viaccoz, Daniel Harasim, Martin Rohrmeier.
 Wavescapes: A visual hierarchical analysis of tonality using the discrete Fourier transform](https://journals.sagepub.com/doi/full/10.1177/10298649211034906)